Sanmopre/DESARROLLO/readme.md

 SHEN:

-We are Dani Ruiz and Santiago Moliner, and here is our first version for the first delivery.
+We are Dani Ruiz and Santiago Moliner, and here is last version for development.
-The main objective of this game is to save your grandma from Satan.
+The main objective of this game is to save your grandma from Lord Zed.

 *New_:
-- Added FPS cap to 30fps.
-- Brofiler tool
-- Entity system for Enemies and player
-- Pathfinding(Not finished)
-- Paralax in map 2
-- Player attack
-- Player can kill enemies with attack
+-Added UI
+-Music and FX UI
+-Website
+-Some assets in game
+-HUD
+-More FX effects

 Controls:
 	-A = left player movement
 	-D = right player movement
-	-W = player jumping
+	-SPACE = player jumping
 	-F = player dash
 	-E = player attack